nyejon/flowershow_blog/content/blog/free-custom-domain-email.md

 For a long time, I've wanted an easy way to use custom domain email addresses, without paying yearly subscriptions.

 This guide explains how I managed to set this up, using Cloudflare.
-The only cost is a domain if you don't have one already.
+The only cost is a domain if you don't already have one.

 The goals: